 A growing number of farmers and organizations support the slow-fashion movement.
-One such example is the Better Cotton Initiative, which outlines principles and methods for sustainable cultivation.
-But there are many other organizations that provide resources and information to today’s farmers as well.
+One such example is the Better Cotton Initiative, which outlines principles and methods for sustainable cultivation, but there are many additional organizations that provide resources and information to today’s farmers.

 Consumers often feel powerless to bring about change in the fashion industry, but we can make a difference through our collective efforts.
 Start by recognizing your own purchasing power.
-By choosing brands that are committed to slow fashion and boycotting (or at least avoiding) labels that perpetuate fast fashion, you’re taking a stand and igniting change.
+When you choose brands that are committed to slow fashion and decide to boycott (or at least avoid) labels that perpetuate fast fashion, you’re taking a stand and sparking change.

-Additionally, when you need to purge your closet of unwanted items, sort them by quality.
+Additionally, when you need to purge your closet of unwanted items, it’s a good idea to sort them by quality.
 Sell your high-quality items online or at a secondhand clothing store, or host a clothing swap or garage sale.
 Take your good-quality items to thrift stores, and recycle your low-quality items at drop-off locations or through in-store recycling programs.
-Whatever you do, don’t throw your clothes away!
+Whatever you do, don’t just throw those clothes away!

 Slow-fashion brands and ambassadors

 Fast fashion trades sustainability, clothing quality, and fair working conditions for a low price tag.
-Although slow-fashion brands typically sell their items at higher price points, that price reflects the quality of the item, the factory that it was made in, and the farm that the textile’s crops came from.
-This not only combats waste within the industry, but it allows consumers to wear their clothes with peace of mind, knowing that these items are well made and have longer lifespans.
+Although slow-fashion brands typically sell their items at higher price points, the cost reflects the higher quality of the item, the factory that it was made in, and the farm that the textile’s crops came from.
+This not only combats waste within the industry, but it allows consumers to wear their clothes with peace of mind.

 Brands committed to slow fashion include People Tree, Everlane, Patagonia, Stella McCartney, Thought, Girlfriend Collective, Threads 4 Thought, Encircled, Christy Dawn, KNOWN SUPPLY, and Indigenous (among many, many others).
-Each company has a unique slow-fashion solution, whether that’s visiting factories regularly, sourcing organic cotton and recycled polyester, upcycling fabric and scraps discarded by other brands, or maintaining personal relationships between CEOs and seamstresses.
+Each company has a unique slow-fashion solution, whether that’s visiting its factories regularly, sourcing organic cotton and recycled polyester, upcycling fabric and scraps discarded by other brands, or maintaining personal relationships between its CEO and seamstresses.

 Whenever possible, avoid making purchases from fast-fashion companies.
 Many slow-fashion advocates have blacklisted these brands for constantly churning out new clothing and encouraging mass consumerism.